acdalal/user-friendly-networks/README.md

 - BackgroundReading: PDFs and citation information for the relevant background literature

+- Publications: Posters and papers we've published coming out of this work.
+Note that papers in progress are on Overleaf.

 ## Who's here
 - Advisor and repo maintainer: Amy Csizmar Dalal
 - Current contributors: Rebecca Fox, Khalid Hussain